WFFRC/operational-numbers-on-good-fire/README.md

 ### Prescribed burn event manipulation workflow
 - 00b_prep_rx_for_gee.R : This script prepares NFPORS RX data for use in GEE
 - 01b_add_gee_data_to_rx.js : This GEE script adds Fire Regime Group and landcover data to the prescribed burn event data
-- 02b_merge_rx_data.R : This script pulls in outputs from GEE and merges the new data with the raw spatial NFPORS data.
-It also cleans the data.
+- 02b_merge_summarize_rx_data.R : This script pulls in outputs from GEE and merges the new data with the raw spatial NFPORS data.
+It also cleans the data and then writes out summaries.
-- 03b_summarize_rx_data : This script summarizes rx data at a given summarizing polygon and annual level.

 ### Core analysis workflow
-- 00_create_plots.qmd : This quarto document creates and exports all non-spatial figures for the publication
+- 00_create_plots.qmd : This quarto document creates and exports all figures for the publication
-- 01_create_spatial_graphics.qmd : This quarto document creates and exports all spatial figures for the publication